dalong0514/readnotes/20190104专业原文/2019027The-Calculus-Lifesaver/2019027The-Calculus-Lifesaver0101.md

 The transformation f −1 acts like an undo button for f: if you start with x and transform it into y using the function f, then you can undo the eﬀect of the transformation by using the inverse function f −1 on y to get x back.

-This raises some questions: how do you see if there’s only one value of x that satisﬁes the equation f(x) = y?
+This raises some questions: how do you see if there's only one value of x that satisﬁes the equation f(x) = y?
 If so, how do you ﬁnd the inverse, and what does its graph look like?
 If not, how do you salvage the situation?
-We’ll answer these questions in the next three sections.
+We'll answer these questions in the next three sections.

 1.2.1 The horizontal line test

-For the ﬁrst question—how to see that there’s only one value of x that works PSfrag replacements for any y in the range—perhaps the best way is to look at the graph of your (a, b) function.
+For the ﬁrst question—how to see that there's only one value of x that works PSfrag replacements for any y in the range—perhaps the best way is to look at the graph of your (a, b) function.
 We want to pick y in the range of f and hopefully only have one value [a, b] of x such that f(x) = y.
 What this means is that the horizontal line through (a, b] the point (0, y) should intersect the graph exactly once, at some point (x, y). [a, b) That x is the one we want.
 If the horizontal line intersects the (a, curve ∞) more [a, ∞) than once, there would be multiple potential inverses x, which is bad.
-In that (−∞, b) case, the only way to get an inverse function is to restrict the domain; we’ll (−∞, b] come back to this very shortly.
-What if the horizontal line doesn’t intersect (−∞, ∞) the curve at all?
-Then y isn’t in the range after all, which is x : a OK. < x < b { }
+In that (−∞, b) case, the only way to get an inverse function is to restrict the domain; we'll (−∞, b] come back to this very shortly.
+What if the horizontal line doesn't intersect (−∞, ∞) the curve at all?
+Then y isn't in the range after all, which is x : a OK. < x < b { }

-So, we have just described the horizontal line test: if every x : a horizontal line { ≤ x ≤ b } ≤ } intersects the graph of a function at most once, the function { x : a has < x an b inverse. } If even one horizontal line intersects the graph more than { x once, : a ≤ there x < b isn’t an x : x ≥ a } inverse function.
+So, we have just described the horizontal line test: if every x : a horizontal line { ≤ x ≤ b } ≤ } intersects the graph of a function at most once, the function { x : a has < x an b inverse. } If even one horizontal line intersects the graph more than { x once, : a ≤ there x < b isn't an x : x ≥ a } inverse function.
 For example, look at the graphs of f(x) = x 3 { and g(x) = x 2 :

 No horizontal line hits y = f(x) more than once, so f (a, has b) an inverse.
 On the other hand, some of the horizontal lines hit the curve [a, y b] = g(x) twice, so g has no inverse.
-Here’s the problem: if you want to solve (a, b] y = x 2 for x, where [a, b) y is positive, then there are two solutions, x = √ y and x = − √ y.
-You don’t know which one to take! (a, ∞)
+Here's the problem: if you want to solve (a, b] y = x 2 for x, where [a, b) y is positive, then there are two solutions, x = √ y and x = − √ y.
+You don't know which one to take! (a, ∞)

 [a, ∞)